Construction of the Second Avenue Subway: Push for completion

 On February 24, 2016, the MTA allocated $66 million to speed up the construction of the first phase so that it could open in December.
-However, in June of that year, it was reported that contractors for the MTA were not expending extra resources to accelerate the last portion of Phase 1 construction, and that the MTA had only completed 67% of testing, with the line requiring another 1,100 equipment tests by October 2016 in order to be deemed operational.
-The contractors and the MTA blamed the delays on each other, with the MTA saying that the contractors did not show up to work on certain days; the contractors, on the other hand, said that the MTA had asked for over 2,500 design changes during construction, and in some cases, the contractors had to destroy and rebuild sidewalks, rooms, entrances, and other design elements that had already been built.
+However, in June of that year, it was reported that contractors for the MTA were not expending extra resources to accelerate the last portion of Phase 1 construction, threatening the line's scheduled opening.
+The MTA had only completed 67% of testing, and the line required hundreds of equipment tests by October 2016 in order to be deemed operational.

 In a public meeting in May 2016, the MTA unveiled the first iteration of the New York City Subway map that included the Second Avenue Subway and a rerouted Q service.
 At the meeting, the MTA also made several suggestions for service changes, including making the N train express in Manhattan and replacing the Queens section of the Q, as well as the Manhattan local section of the N, with a reinstated W train.

 On May 16, 2016, Congresswoman Maloney released another report card on the project.
 The overall grade improved from a "B" to an "A−", with the caveat that the December 2016 deadline be met.
 By July 2016, the first phase was 96.3% complete, with only systems testing, architectural finishes, streetscape restorations, and some equipment installations to be completed.
 However, news outlets reported that the Second Avenue Subway had a "significant risk" of a delayed opening.
 The test train for the subway line was not set to run until October 2016, despite the line being projected to open within two months of that date.
 Also, contractors had only reached 70% of the construction milestones for June 2016, and 80% of the May 2016 milestones.
 For instance, communications systems at the stations were not finished, despite the fact that these systems should have been wired already, and the elevator at 72nd Street had not been delivered yet.
 As of 25 July 2016, construction spending was only $32 million for the month, even though a monthly spending goal of $46 million was needed to complete the project on time.